 [This seems like a good place to mention that if you really just want a recipe, not a long reminiscence, you can scroll way down to the end for instructions.]

 So, for me, chai (my preferred method of infusing caffeine into my veins) is a drink fraught with memories.
 When I took my first life-changing sip, I was nineteen.
 I was in the dreamy yet awkward stages of undeclared (and, according to the strict rules of the communal college I attended, forbidden) love.
 Just outside Haines, Alaska, the farm we lived on was a college destination predominately for youngsters like me who’d grown up in a network of communes across the world – mostly in North America, mainly in the North.
 I had left Ontario the previous year to attend the Christian college for a degree in education.

 Now, here we were, a gaggle of sheltered kids freed from the early-morning weekly duty of helping in the commune’s bakery in Haines, basking in the freedom of an unsupervised stroll to a coffeeshop.
 Mountain Market was dubious territory.
 It was frequented by the “granola” crowd, modern-day hippies wearing natural fibers, sporting natural body odor, and topped with naturally unwashed hair.
 We, on the other hand, typically wore modest business-casual attire.
 Girls in skirts ranging from prim to trendy, but all below the knee, tops carefully buttoned to three fingers below collarbones; boys with shirts neatly tucked; all scrupulously clean.
-Not a beard or a matted lock of hair in sight.
+Not a beard, tie-dyed garment, or matted lock of hair in sight.

 “You need to get a chai.
 You’ll love it.”